baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 The first cases of West Nile in Chicago were reorted in 2002 and by 2004 the City of Chicago and the Chicago Department of Public Health (CDPH) had established a comprehensive survellance and control system.

 - Every week from late spring through the fall, mosquitos in traps across the city are tested for the virus - - Results of these tests influence when and where the city will spray airborne pesticides to control adult mosquito populations.
-- The associated [Kagglecompetition](https://www.kaggle.com/c/predict-west-nile-virus) asks develepers to predict when and where different species of mosquitos will test positive for West Nile virus, in an effort to more effecvitely allocate survellance and control resources.
+- The associated [Kaggle competition](https://www.kaggle.com/c/predict-west-nile-virus) asks develepers to predict when and where different species of mosquitos will test positive for West Nile virus, in an effort to more effecvitely allocate survellance and control resources.

 #### Personal Interest